zdravkov/kendo-docs/api/wrappers/jsp/slider.md

 ### decreaseButtonTitle `String`

-The title of the decrease button of the
+The title of the decrease button of the Slider.

 #### Example
     <kendo:slider decreaseButtonTitle="decreaseButtonTitle">